luizbgomide/sovereign/spells.md

 ### Flame Scrying - Level 1
 The elementalist becomes aware of the approximate locations of all open flames within thirty feet per caster level.

-They may choose one of those flames as a focus for the scrying, allowing them to see and hear everything around the flame as if they were present.
+They choose one of those flames as a focus for the scrying, allowing them to see and hear everything around the flame as if they were present.
 The spell’s duration lasts for as long as the elementalist remains motionlessly focused on it; during this duration, they may switch their focus between the various flames in range as they wish.

 ### One With Water - Level 1
-The elementalist and up to a dozen allies are charmed with powers of water-breathing, a tolerance for the pressure and cold of the deeps, and the ability to see through water as if it were well-lit air.
+The elementalist and up to a dozen allies are enchanted with powers of water-breathing, a tolerance for the pressure and cold of the deeps, and the ability to see through water as if it were well-lit air.

-Ensorceled beings may move freely while in the water at their usual movement rate and their attacks and projectile weapons are not hindered by the medium, nor are their possessions soaked or damaged.
+Enchanted beings move freely while in the water at their usual movement rate and their attacks and projectile weapons are not hindered by the medium, nor are their possessions soaked or damaged.
 The spell lasts for one hour per caster level, but will not naturally end so long as a subject is still at least partially submerged.
 Only the caster or magical dispelling can stop it under those circumstances.

 ### Shape Element - Level 1
 The elementalist makes a direct appeal to a non-magical mass of earth, stone, water, flame, or air no larger than a ten-foot cube.